 Remove the cooked base from the oven.Pour the karamea (caramel) on to the hot base and smooth it out.

-Sprinkle over the reserved base mixture, titipi kokonati (coconut chips) and titipi tiakarete (chocolate chips).
+Sprinkle over the ½ C of reserved base mixture, titipi kokonati (coconut chips) and titipi tiakarete (chocolate chips).

 Place the slice back in the oven.

-Bake for 35 - 40 minutes until the karamea (caramel) is golden on top.
+Bake for 40 minutes until the karamea (caramel) is golden on top.
 Note: I like this slice deeply golden as it really adds to the flavour.
-If you like it a bit blonder, bake for 35 minutes.
+If you like it a bit blonder, bake for a few minutes less.

-Remove from the oven and watch as the slice breathes in and out as it cools.
-Allow to cool completely before slicing, I like to chill mine in the fridge before cutting for a clean cut.
+Remove from the oven and watch as the slice continues to bubbles as it is removed from the heat.
+Allow to cool completely before slicing.
+I like to chill mine in the fridge before cutting for a clean cut.

 This epic slice will keep well for a week in a well sealed container either in the fridge or in a cool cupboard.
 It makes a large slice so is perfect for making as gifts for friends, whānau (family) and manuhiri (guests).